EMDR Phase 1: How to Write an EMDR Treatment Plan for PTSD

 As EMDR has eight phases, you could conceptualize each phase as a cluster of interventions!
 Of note — I cluster Phases 3–8 together, as those phases are specific to each EMDR target.

-The way targets are identified at this stage directly influences how they can be grouped, prioritized, and sequenced in treatment.
-Target selection establishes the structure that sequencing builds on, which is why clarity at this stage makes the rest of the treatment plan more coherent and clinically meaningful.
+The way targets are identified at this stage directly shapes how they can be organized into a treatment plan, which is why clarity during target selection makes the rest of the process more coherent and clinically meaningful.

 Understanding EMDR Phase 1: History and Treatment Planning